falonofthetower/tl-blackjack-webapp/README.md

 You'll note I've moved all the buttons to the bottom--creates minimal mouse movement when operating.

 I have now implemented betting, ajax, and improved on the messages.
-There is more that could be added, but I think it has given me enough of a grasp on TTT that I can move forward.
+There is more that could be added, but I think it has given me enough of a grasp on HTTP that I can move forward.